 Starfish is working to establish earthfunerals, Australia’s first fully integrated natural funerals and natural burial service provider.

-earthfunerals is being established as a ‘charitable enterprise‘ which will assure both a professional and affordable funeral with a unique difference ~ what would normally be profit is instead used to create a living memorial grove to honour the deceased.
+earthfunerals is being established as a ‘Charitable Trade Company‘ which will assure both a professional and affordable funeral with a unique difference ~ what would normally be profit is instead used to create a living memorial grove to honour the deceased.
 Acre by acre individual groves combine to create wildlife corridors and restore bushland habitat.
 In this way, every death contributes to the living environment ~ completing the circle of life.

 Our vision is one of life-centred natural burial grounds and landscape-scale bush corridors and habitats which provide living memorials that honour deceased loved ones for aeons to come.

 Over the past two hundred years, human beings have gradually complicated almost every aspect of the very simple process of burying a body in the earth.
 Embalming, concrete lined graves, metal caskets and elaborate timber coffins have gradually become the norm.

 At the same time, cremation has superseded burial as the primary disposal method for approximately 80% of metropolitan dwellers, and an increasing number of rural residents.